RunestoneInteractive/RunestoneServer/pip/source/Assignments/week6.rst

 -------------

 This problem set builds from the previous problem set's solution.
-You will write code that makes the next guess, instead of having a person do it.
+You will write code that makes the next guess in a hangman game, instead of having a person do it.

 To keep your code window manageable, and to prevent you from accidentally changing the scaffolding code, we have "hidden" much of the code that calls your code.
 For your edification, here's the complete initial code.
-All except guess will be hidden from your activecode windows.
+Everythin except the function called **guess** will be hidden from your activecode windows.

 .. sourcecode:: python